ICHRA administration for first-timers

 6. Keeping PHI safe

-Regardless if your organization must comply with HIPAA standards, the plan sponsor must certify that employees’ PHI is safe and not used for employment-related actions.
-For example, initiating any employee action for receiving medical care or medication you may disagree with is illegal.
+Whether your organization must comply with HIPAA standards or not, the plan sponsor must certify that employees’ PHI is safe and not used for employment-related actions.
+For example, initiating any action against employees who receive medical care or medications you may disagree with is illegal.

 If you have a HIPAA privacy officer, only this individual should see this information.
-You can use spreadsheets or other administration software to track and store this information, but be mindful of your employees’ privacy and standard security procedures.
+You can track and store this information using spreadsheets or other administration software.
+But be mindful of your employees’ privacy and standard security procedures.

 7. Evaluating allowance amounts